-Buy Now, Pay Later (BNPL) payment methods have become indispensable in both the B2C and B2B sectors: around 80% of Germans trust purchases on account.
+Buy Now, Pay Later (BNPL) payment methods have become indispensable in both the B2C and B2B sectors: around 80% of trade customers trust purchases on account.
 The great popularity of purchase on account can be explained by the many advantages for buyers.

 For companies, however, allowing their customers to buy on account entails risks: delayed payment which incur burdensome collection and dunning, or complete default.
 To prevent this, companies need an accounts receivable management system.
 What this means and what good accounts receivable management looks like is explained below.

 Overview of the elements of accounts receivable management

 - Creditworthiness of potential customers is checked prior to the transaction